zhanghe9704/electroncooling/Readme.md

-# Jlab Simulation Package for Electron Cooling
+# Jlab Simulation Package for Electron Cooling (Obsolete)

 ## About JSPEC
-This is a legacy version of JSPEC.
-We will maintain it for fixing bugs but will not add new features to it.
-The second version of JSPEC is [here](https://github.com/zhanghe9704/jspec2).
+The repository is NOT maintained anymore.
+Please consider using [JSPEC2](https://github.com/zhanghe9704/jspec2).

 JSPEC is an open source C++ package for numerical simulations on the electron cooling process, including the intrabeam scattering (IBS) effect, developed at [Jefferson Lab (JLab)](http://www.jlab.org).